University of Washington Bothell: Providing access to excellence

 - Campus boasts award-winning architecture, state-of-the-art technology and breathtaking views of nearby wetlands and Cascade Mountains

-- Two options for Campus student housing with additional options coming soon.
+- Two options for Campus student housing.

 - Outstanding student support services; award-winning on-campus library with access to full UW library system; career center; writing center; personal counseling; computer support; mentoring available for first-generation students and English language learners (ELL).